 We urge you to call our helpline right away.
 You will have the opportunity to talk to a trained counsellor who can ask the questions necessary to determine the scope of your problem.
 From this initial assessment, Addiction Helper will be able to advise you regarding what to do next.
 If you are not yet exhibiting the signs of someone who is alcohol dependent, we would love the opportunity to set your mind at ease.
 If you are dependent, we want to assist you in getting the help you need.

 When you call, be prepared to be honest with our counsellor.
 Only through an honest and open discussion can the two of you reach the proper conclusions.
 Please understand that dishonesty or denial is not going to help you.
 And in fact, that type of behaviour may very well lead you to alcohol dependence, if you are not already there.

 Alcohol abuse is nothing to be taken lightly.
-Abuse left untreated usually results in alcoholism within a short amount time.
+Abuse, when left untreated, usually results in alcoholism within a short amount of time.
 Do not take that chance.
 Your relationships, job, physical and emotional health, and even your very life could depend on it.
 Help for family, friends, and close ones is just as important as the help people suffering with addiction need.
 Seek support to find the right path.